Updated June 14, 2013: The window for Stage 1 applications has closed

 The Institute does not discriminate on the basis of race, color, religion, gender and/or gender identity, pregnancy or parental status, marital or domestic partner status, national origin, ancestry, age, sexual orientation, disability or medical condition, veteran status, or any other characteristic protected by law.

-Datasets or resources developed through an INET-CIGI grant are expected to be an open source resource with due attribution, except when legally restricted in which case the data shall be available to other scholars to the maximum extent permitted by law.
+Datasets or resources developed through an Institute-CIGI grant are expected to be an open source resource with due attribution, except when legally restricted in which case the data shall be available to other scholars to the maximum extent permitted by law.

-INET will not fund proposals with greater than 10% of the budget allocated to overhead or transfers to a University or Institution that houses a scholar or team, and no overhead shall be permitted against employee benefits.
+The Institute will not fund proposals with greater than 10% of the budget allocated to overhead or transfers to a University or Institution that houses a scholar or team, and no overhead shall be permitted against employee benefits.

 Additional FAQs can be found here.